-I have recently lived through a shooting schedule that’s kept me in hotels for as long as I can remember (I’m struggling to draw the line between the start of it and the end of University).
+I have recently lived through a shooting schedule that’s kept me in hotels for as long as I can remember (I’m struggling to draw the line between the start of it and the end of university).
 Long drives and varying jobs aside, this trip has finally given me some words of advice to impart on a subject!
-Introducing;

-(It should be acknowledged this list is both for the betterment of mankind and also Matt, our production assistant, who has picked enough bad hotels to make this list possible.
-Thanks Matt)
+(It should be acknowledged this list is both for the betterment of mankind and also Matt, our Production Assistant, who has picked enough bad hotels to make this list possible.
+Thanks Matt.)

-Speed, Strength and cost of use!
-Simple!
-There is only so often you can sit in small en-suite facility with no window for the evening because it’s the only place you get WiFi before thinking “… I really need to start checking this”.
+Speed, strength and cost of use – simple!
+There is only so often you can sit in small en-suite with no window because it’s the only place you get WiFi before thinking, ‘I really need to start checking this.’
 Especially if you’re paying £14 a day for the privilege.

 Hopefully this short list will help you focus on the finer details of a hotel stay and prepare better for them!